exchangegroup/braintree-framework-builder/README.md

 ### Add braintree source code files to target

-1. Remove `Braintree.h` file from the “Braintree” group in project navigator.
-Select “Move to trash”.
+1. Remove the automatically generated `Braintree.h` file from the “Braintree” group in project navigator.
+Select “Move to trash” for it.
 1. Clone braintree_ios repository to some separate directory: `git clone https://github.com/braintree/braintree_ios.git`
 1. Drag the contents of braintree_ios/Braintree/ directory into the Braintree group in Xcode.
 Important: drag not the “Braintree” directory, but all the files and folders from it.
 The child groups of “Braintree” group will be “3D-Secure”, “API” etc. “Copy items if needed” is checked.
 1. Paste the following code into Braintree.h after `#import <UIKit/UIKit.h>` line.